 Be flexible: With the ever-changing pandemic situation, employers need to stay flexible.
 Children keep going from in-person instruction to virtual, daycares keep closing, and all the while employees need to keep working to support their families.
 To help employees manage their household and care for their children, allow them to break their workday into shorter intervals.
 When possible, keep remote or hybrid work an option.Employers must realize that their employees are not machines, but humans that have very human needs.
 Frontline workers, especially those who cannot work remotely, need extra care and empathy from their employers.
 It’s time for employers to make some organizational changes to support our current environment.
 While, yes, there is a shortage of workers in all industries, working employees harder is not going to make things better, only worse.

 How do you create a workplace that employees find sustainable and fulfilling?
-Learn business and organizational strategies from our fully online MBA in Social Impact.
+Learn business and organizational strategies from our fully online MBA.